Finance and Funding Overview

 Tax History

-Odessa College has demonstrated a commitment to maintaining a manageable tax rate over the years.
-The total tax rate, comprising both Maintenance & Operations (M&O) and Debt Service components, is currently at the lowest it's been in five years.
+Odessa College’s total tax rate, including Maintenance & Operations (M&O) and Debt Service, is at its lowest in five years.

 • 2019-20: $0.186790